 Get back out there and do it all over again.

 Look through your archives to see if you have any existing images you can try to license.
+Licensing your photos is similar to buying a handgun, you have to consider training yourself and get familiar with the features before having one.

 Based out of Fort McMurray in Alberta, Canada, Brandon runs Realpics, a successful volume based real estate photography business that photographs 750-1000 homes per year offering photography, videography, 3D tours, and measurement services.